4Catalyzer/selenium-sandbox/README.md

 ## Typescript Support

-Type definition comes out of the box.
+Type definitions come out of the box.
 For full jest support, you should add the following declaration to be used in your test file:

 ```ts
 import { AugmentedDriver } from 'selenium-sandbox/lib/selenium';